Producing slow light in warm alkali vapor using electromagnetically induced transparency: Theoretical description

-In practice the {observed} contrast and linewidth {are far lower} (see Sec.~\ref{sec:protocol}).
-This is because the steady-state fraction of atoms settling in the dark state is significantly reduced for reasons discussed in Sec.~\ref{sec:3lvlexpt} below.
-In short, our theory is based on a closed three-level model whereas in real atoms many energy levels are addressed by the laser fields.
-This provides extraneous energy-levels to which the population can leak, severely reducing contrast.
-The lowered contrast, in turn, leads to a significant reduction in the observed EIT linewidth because {only the probe spectral components which lie at the center of the EIT window can propagate through}~\cite{lukin,lukin2}.
-In Ref.~\cite{lukin} it is shown that the power-broadened component of the linewidth in Eqn.~\ref{eq:eitlinewidth} is estimated to reduce by a factor $\sqrt{OD}$, where $OD$ is the on-resonance optical depth seen by the probe as it traverses an atom sample of length $L$ (with the coupling beam turned off; see Supplementary Notes, Sec.
+In practice, the {observed} contrast and linewidth {are much lower} (see Sec.~\ref{sec:protocol}).
+This is because, in steady-state the fraction of atoms settling in the dark state is significantly reduced for reasons discussed in Sec.~\ref{sec:3lvlexpt}\ref{subsec:broaden}.
+In short, our theory is based on a closed three-level model, whereas, in real atoms, many energy levels are addressed by the laser fields.
+This provides extraneous energy-levels to which the population can leak, severely reducing contrast (in our experiments the maximum contrast is about 25\%).
+The lowered contrast, in turn, leads to a significant reduction in the observed EIT linewidth: Only the probe spectral components which lie at the center of the EIT window can propagate through and are detectable in transmission even though considerably reduced in intensity, while frequency components near the edge of the window are too heavily attenuated to be detected.~\cite{lukin,lukin2} In Ref.~\cite{lukin} it is shown that the power-broadened component of the linewidth in Eq. (\ref{eq:eitlinewidth}) is estimated to reduce by a factor $\sqrt{OD}$, where $OD$ is the on-resonance optical depth seen by the probe as it traverses an atom sample of length $L$ (with the coupling beam turned off; see Supplementary Notes, Sec.
 S1 D).
-The $OD$ is defined by the product of $L$ with the on-resonance probe absorption $\alpha$ (obtained by setting $\Delta_p = 0$ in Eqn.~\ref{eq:alpha_chi0}): $OD \equiv {N\omega_{p}} {|\mu_{13}|^{2}}{L} / ({\epsilon_{0}c}{\hbar}{\gamma_{13}})$.
-We amend Eqn.~\ref{eq:eitlinewidth} to
+The $OD$ is defined by the product of $L$ with the on-resonance probe absorption $\alpha_{\Omega_c=0}$ (see Eq. (\ref{eq:alpha_eit}) above): $OD = L\alpha_{\Omega_c = 0} = {N\omega_{p}} {|\mu_{13}|^{2}}{L} / ({\epsilon_{0}c}{\hbar}{\gamma_{13}})$.
+To take this attenuation into account, we amend Eq. (\ref{eq:eitlinewidth}) to

-where the power-broadened term is identical to Eqn.
-5 in Ref.~\cite{irina} and Eqn.
-2 in Ref.~\cite{lukin}.
+where the power-broadened term is identical to Eq.
+(5) in Ref.~\cite{irina} and Eq.
+(2) in Ref.~\cite{lukin}.